eguiajosue/tip-calculator.github.io/README.md

 # 💻 tip-calculator.github.io

 # Tip Calculator
-This is the first challenge finished of Front-End Mentory
+This is the first challenge finished of Front-End Mentor

 ```javascript
 const Proyect = {